department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/initiatives/medication-wording/medication-wording brief.md

     - Alignment with Stakeholder Objectives

 ### What're you building
 - Medication notifications with desired wording from higher level stakeholders
+- Reminders for Veterans to be ready to talk about any medication they are taking
 #### Go-to-market
 - Notifications push/communications to larger teams/groups